 Jack has had many successful and memorable days racing whilst working for Ed.
 In particular Stormy Antarctic's win in the Craven and the day when Ed had a 5 timer back in June 2015, however Jack managed to saddle the only two runners that didn't win on the day!
-He is an extremely talented rider but has long retired from riding yearlings and one of his favourite horses on the yard is of course Stormy Antarctic, who he regularly rides out.
+He is an extremely talented rider but has now retired from riding out and assists Ed on the ground.

 Jack makes sure that all things horse related are done to an exceptionally high standard.
 He ensures that the yard runs like clockwork and plays a key role in the daily management and care of our horses.

 Rafe joined the team in January 2022 as Racing Secretary.
 After studying Environmental Management at the University of Manchester, he spent two years in the Racing Post Marketing team before moving to Australia to work a breeding season with Coolmore in the Hunter Valley.
 During his time out there, he also did a short stint with trainers Ciaron Maher and David Eustace at their Caulfield hub in Melbourne, working with horses such as Loving Gaby and Away Game.

 Upon returning to the UK, Rafe joined Richard Hannon’s yard in East Everleigh and progressed to be Pupil Assistant before starting his new role here with us in Lambourn.
 Rafe enjoys playing golf, football and cricket and is a big Oxford United and Warwickshire fan.